1587/speaking-exam/00-part3.md

 My answer:

 ```
-I lived in my hometown for 20 years (when I was born in a small village in Anhui Province).
-I left my hometown about ten years ago when I need to go to college.
+I lived in my hometown for 20 years.
+I left my hometown about ten years ago (when I need to go to college).

-Many people leave/liːv/ their hometown for many reasons, such as work,study or business.
+Many people leave/liːv/ their hometown for many reasons, such as work, education and business.
 I left my hometown for the education, there is no university in my hometown.

 People who have always lived in their hometown will easy to succeed.
 they live with their families, relatives and old friends,
-who will help them when they meet difficulties in life.
+who will help them when they meet difficulties.
-and they don't need to rent or buy a house,  It costs/kɒsts/ very little to live.
-they will have more money to improve their self.
+and they don't need to rent or buy a house, they will have more money to improve themself.
-such as study new skills.
 ```

-## 23.	其他真题中遇到的题
-### 23.1	Part3 问题答（15+15+30）
-第1个问题：经常骑自行车吗；
-Yes, I ride the bicycle to arrive the office every day.
-It can exercise my body.
-It makes my body healthier 第2个问题：去买东西是骑自行车还是别的？（简单所以没记全）
-There is a distance between metro station and my office.
-So, I ride shared bicycle every day.
-It’s convenient and saves time.
-I ride my bicycle when I buy a small amount of stuff.
-But If I go to the supermarket to buy a lot of things, I will drive my car.
-你那里有没有自行车俱乐部，你有没有参加啥的（待确认）
-There is a bicycle club in our company.
-They have a ride almost every weekend.
-But I didn't join this club, because I need to take care of my kids on the weekend.

-### 23.2	Part3 问答题
-如果你自己可以规划上班时间，你希望的上班开始和结束时间是什么时候？
-If I can decide on my work time, I wish to begin my job from 8:30 am to 6 pm.
-I'll have time to send my son to his school.
-Take on the responsibility of being a father